Costa Rica Weather Guide

 Is Costa Rica inside the hurricane belt?

-How much temperature drops at altitude?
+How much does temperature drop at altitude?

 Roughly 1 °C (1.8 °F) per 100 m (330 ft).
 That’s why San José evenings feel spring-like while Jacó, just 90 minutes downhill, stays balmy all night.